 Giovanni Bobisse joined the Italian Youth Orchestra after his graduation, and took several chamber music courses in Italy.
 He has studied with Giulio Franzetti, former concertmaster of Teatro Alla Scala in Milan, and specialized with him in orchestral playing at the Scuola Di Musica Di Fiesole in Florence.
 Since 1997 he has joined several orchestras and chamber groups in Italy and abroad.

 Since 1997 he has joined several orchestras and chamber groups in Italy and abroad.

 He moved to Manila, the Philippines, in 2013 to teach Strings at the International School Manila.
 During the same period, he has founded and directed the Tondo Chamber Orchestra, a project for children living on the slums of the Asian capital until 2017 when he moved back to Italy to teach violin in public schools.

 As a teacher, he specializes in remedial techniques, string orchestra teaching, and Emotional Education.

-From August he will move to Jakarta, Indonesia to teach Orchestra at the Jakarta Intercultural School.
+In August he will move to Jakarta, Indonesia, to teach Orchestra at the Jakarta Intercultural School.